-As a business leader, the Easter break comes as a bit of an inconvenience.
-Right smack bang in the middle of busy season it’s a two-week menace that grinds workflow to a halt and threatens those all-important deadlines.
+To a business leader, holidays can come as a bit of an inconvenience.
+Easter for example - right smack bang in the middle of busy season it’s a two-week menace that grinds workflow to a halt and threatens those all-important deadlines.

 If you are annual planning right now this can be a critical time, asking for more money for your 19/20 objectives whilst your team are unable to respond to business requests – not ideal.

 So, how do you avoid this you ask?

 Well, our answer to holidays is freelancers… our lovely temporary workforce are primed and ready to pick up where your perm team leave off.
 They don’t have to take the same holidays that permies do and are used to adapting to different business and briefs.

 If you are used to managing interim solutions and remote teams then this solution is no surprise and its likely you have already been in touch.

 If not, you are probably thinking that this sounds great but maybe more effort than its worth.

 To make your lives easier we’ve come up with a six-step process that will get you covered with minimum work from you!

 - Gather your team to pre-plan your workload for the next two weeks.
 Create a team calendar so you can identify gaps easily.

 - Grab a drink and go somewhere quiet for 10 mins to scribble down the gaps and your thoughts on what you need to fill them, considering.